LLNL/camp/docs/sphinx/user_guide/feature/array.rst

 It's that simple!

 .. important::
-  While the Camp Array tries to emulate the STL array as closely as it can, there are some key differences that users should be aware of:
+  While the Camp ``Array`` tries to emulate the STL array as closely as it can, there are some key differences that users should be aware of:

   * no ``__device__ "at"`` method.
 The ``at`` method has the potential to throw exceptions, which is not GPU friendly.
   * Calling ``front()`` or ``back()`` is a compile time error when ``size() == 0``, as opposed to undefined  behaviour set by the C++ standard.
-  * camp arrays do not have reverse iterators implemented.
+  * Camp arrays do not have reverse iterators implemented.
-  * camp arrays do not have the ``swap`` method implemented.
+  * Camp arrays do not have the ``swap`` method implemented.

 Constructors
 ^^^^^^^^^^^^

-Camp arrays, like their STL counterparts, require the size and the type to be known at compile time.
+Camp arrays, like their STL counterparts, require the size and data type to be known at compile time.
 The array constructor is as follows:

 .. code-block:: cpp